ProfessionalCSharp/ProfessionalCSharp2021/Dotnet6Updates.md

 Sample code: **X509CertificateSample**

 With .NET 6, the `Key` property of the `PublicKey` property is deprecated.
-The sample code is changed to use the `GetKeyAlgorithm` method instead.
+The sample code is changed to use the `GetRSAPublicKey` method instead - using the `RSA` class and accessing its members.

+See chapter 20, Security for updates.

 ## Localization